DraconDev/SamAI/tasks.md

 - the drag does seem to work but
   - when we drag around an icon others should shift around, i mean others that are valid to move around like folder for folders, and icons for icons,
   - for icons we need to be able to drag onto folders so we add them
+- folder icons have a weird background lets get rid of that, also if we can use a different folder icon that would be great
+- we want the search bar to be as tall as the + add button, so they line up perfectly

+## Done

 - make the icons more tightly packet much like a phone screen,
   - this is pretty close but make icon even bigger
 - also folder icons should be big too
   - folder icons should be much bigger like the images

-## Done

 - No search bar where is it?
 We need it
   - We can have Home - Search pane in the middle + Add in the corner
 - [x] the back to home button is in the rught place but we need to style it better, it could take up the whole space